pivotal/docs-tap/cli-plugins/accelerator/command-reference/tanzu_accelerator_generate_from_local.hbs.md

 # tanzu accelerator generate-from-local

-This topic tells you how to use the Tanzu Accelerator CLI plug-in `tanzu accelerator generate-from-local` command to generate a project from a combination of registered and local artifacts.
+This topic tells you how to use the Tanzu Accelerator CLI `tanzu accelerator generate-from-local` command to generate a project from a combination of registered and local artifacts.

 ## Synopsis